cmoran03/BI453-Project-/README.md

 # Remove rows and columns not needed for analysis
 gset <- getGEO("GSE51908", GSEMatrix = TRUE)

+#Create a matrix (miRNA x sample) with the expression data from the GEO dataset
 GSE51908_series_matrix <- exprs(gset[[1]])

+#Create a vector for the phenotypic data of the GEO dataset
 pheno <- pData(gset[[1]])
 head(pheno$title)

+#Remove the control and cell line samples
 A <- GSE51908_series_matrix[ ,-c(1:24, 43:78, 108:160, 174:190)]

 # Make matrix non-negative